WolodjaZ/jax-vqgan/docs/tutorials.md

     model.load_model()
 ```

-One can also see tensorboard results
+You can also see the tensorboard results.

 ```python